 1. Eastern Gray Squirrel (Sciurus carolinensis)

-- Size and Appearance: Adults measure 16-20 inches long.
-They have gray fur with white bellies.
+- Size and Appearance: Adults typically grow between 16 to 20 inches long, including the tail.
+They have thick gray fur and white underbellies.

 2. Fox Squirrel (Sciurus niger)

-- Size and Appearance: Fox squirrels can grow up to a total length of 30 inches, making them the largest of the three.
-Their reddish-brown fur features black facial markings and a white nose.
+- Size and Appearance: The largest of the three, fox squirrels can grow up to 30 inches long.
+Their orange-brown fur often includes black face markings and white noses.

-- Habits: They prefer open forests or parks and nest in tree cavities or high branches.
+- Habits: They prefer more open woodlands, parks, and large green spaces.
+They typically nest in tree cavities or high branches.

 3. Southern Flying Squirrel (Glaucomys volans)